 Laura has extensive clinical experience counseling individuals, couples, families and groups in a variety of mental healthcare settings.
 In many ways, she is a collaborator who helps clients find their True North.
 As Brene Brown says: “If we spend a lifetime trying to distance ourselves from parts of our lives that don’t fit who we think we’re supposed to be, we stand outside of our story and have to hustle for our worthiness by constantly performing, perfecting, pleasing, and proving.”

 Beyond Overeating® workshops help people struggling with binge eating, emotional eating, food addiction and weight loss.
 Binge eating disorder (BED) is the most common eating disorder in the United States.
 An estimated 30% to 40% of those seeking weight loss treatments can be clinically diagnosed with binge eating disorder.
 BED affects three times the number of those diagnosed with anorexia and bulimia combined.
 It is more prevalent than breast cancer, HIV, and schizophrenia. (source: BEDA)

 Writer / Blogger

 An award-winning writer, Laura holds a Master of Professional Writing from USC as well as a Master of Psychology.
-Published widely, she writes frequently about the challenges of living in an obesogenic environment.
-Her most recent articles can be found at PsychAlive.org where she's a blogger/contributor.
+She's won top awards in fiction writing and began songwriting in her teens.
+Published widely, Laura writes frequently about the challenges of living in an obesogenic environment.
+Some of her recent articles can be found at PsychAlive.org where she's a blogger/contributor.